munirmah/Resume-Generator/README.md

  - **Styling**: The typesetting is managed through LaTeX templates.
  - **Generation**: The tool combines your resume content with the selected template to create a PDF output.

+> [!CAUTION]
+> Developed and tested on Fedora Linux.
+The tool may not work as expected on other operating systems.

 ## Features: